topherzee/familyfun/LOG.md

 Stat a new game.

 Whoever wins the point - they run the screen and gamestate. and send it to others via META.

+ResetGame

+Block input - so noone can overwrite teams.
+Set Teams.

+ResetRound

+Block input - so noone can move.

+ResetRoundShared

+Set Positions based on teams.